Physicists for Inclusion in STEM (PhIS)

 Community Office Hours

-Dimitri Dounas-Frazer holds office hours for the entire Physics and Astronomy community.
-Regina Barber DeGraaff holds office hours for the entire College of Science and Engineering.
-During office hours, they are available to discuss issues related to diversity, equity, inclusion, and accessibility.
+Svenja Fleischer holds office hours for the entire Physics and Astronomy community.
+During office hours, she is available to discuss issues related to diversity, equity, inclusion, and accessibility.

 Winter 2023 Community Hours

 Tuesdays 2-3pm or by appointment.
 Zoom link available on request.